 Trick Questions Image

 74.)
-How could Tom go outside into the pouring rain without a hat or any protection, and yet not have a hair on his head got wet?
+How could Tom go outside into the pouring rain without a hat or protection and yet not have a hair on his head get wet?

 Show the answer: Tom was bald.